Dhaka Medical College Hospital: Undergraduate course

 A countrywide combined medical admission test for the MBBS course is held every year under the supervision of DGHS.
 139,217 eligible students sat for the entrance exams in 2023.
 Students after passing Higher Secondary School Certificate or equivalent examinations with the required grades can apply for the admission test.
 In 2023, a total of 230 seats, 226 general seats and 4 seats for the freedom fighter quota, were allocated for the MBBS course in Dhaka Medical College.

 The qualified candidates, according to their preferences, get the opportunity to study at Dhaka Medical College.
 Foreign candidates from both SAARC and non-SAARC countries are selected by DGHS and MOHFW as per required qualifications.

 The college runs a 5-year MBBS course according to the curriculum developed by BMDC.
-A student studies anatomy, physiology, biochemistry, pathology, pharmacology, microbiology, forensic medicine, community medicine, medicine & allied subjects, surgery & allied subjects and gynecology and oObstetrics during the course period.
+A student studies anatomy, physiology, biochemistry, pathology, pharmacology, microbiology, forensic medicine, community medicine, medicine & allied subjects, surgery & allied subjects and gynecology and obstetrics during the course period.

 The course is divided into 4 phases.
 Four professional examinations, one at the end of each phase, are held under the University of Dhaka.
 After passing the fourth or final professional examination, a student is awarded an MBBS degree.
 Course curriculum follows percentage system grading.
 Pass mark for the college's internal as well as professional examinations is 60 percent.
 Students shall have to pass written (MCQ + SAQ + formative), oral, practical and clinical examinations separately.

 Postgraduate courses

 The college offers MD, MS, Diploma, MPhil in 50 different subjects in affiliation with University of Dhaka and Bangabandhu Sheikh Mujib Medical University.

-The college also runs three fellowship courses of the Bangladesh College of Physicians and Surgeons in different disciplines.
+The college also runs fellowship courses of the Bangladesh College of Physicians and Surgeons in different disciplines.